juliusHuelsmann/LinuxScripts/readings/databases/README.md

 # where t_0 is guaranteed to be \in [t_b, t_a].
 ```
 ### The way the uncertainty interval is computed
-For that, two kinds time reference sources are used at so-called ```TimeMasters``` distributed in the network.
+For that, two kinds time reference sources are used at so-called ```Time Masters``` distributed in the network.
 - Atomic Clocks (cheap)
 - GPS (very accurate but expensive)
-Each TimeMaster has only got one of the above mentioned time references.
+Each Time Master has only got one of the above mentioned time references.
-However most of the TimeMaster machines are using atomic clocks.
+However most of the Time Master machines are using atomic clocks.
-The use of two different physical time references is done because the errors of the different clocks tend not to be corrolated.
+The use of two different physical time references is done because the errors of the different clocks tend not to be correlated.

-All TimeMaster's time references are regularly compared against each other.
-The behaviour of the machines using atomic clocks differ from those using gps clocks
+All Time Master's time references are regularly compared against each other.
+The behaviour of the machines using atomic clocks differ from those using GPS clocks

 ###### Atomic clock
 - slowly increase time uncertainty between synchronization
-  - derived from conservatively applying worst-case clock difrt estimations
+  - derived from conservatively applying worst-case clock drift estimations
   - In case the uncertainty exceeds a certain threshold, the machines are shut down.

 ###### GPS masters
 - The uncertainty of GPS masters is closed to zero

-Each Node (TimeslaveDaemon) polls differnet masters to reudce vulnearbility to errors from any of the masters.
+Each Node (TimeslaveDaemon) polls different masters to reduce vulnerability to errors from any of the masters.
 Marzullo's algorithm is used for detecting wrong time, afterwards, the local machine time is synchronized to an estimate based on the response from the time masters.

 ### Typical diameter of the consistence interval
 - variation from about 2 to 14 ms (+-1 to 7)